leananepari/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. What is the DOM?
+1. What is the DOM?<br>
+   "The DOM(Document Object Model) is a cross-platform and language-independent interface that treats an XML or HTML document as a tree structure wherein each node is an object representing a part of the document.
+The DOM represents a document with a logical tree".
+(Wikipedia)<br>

-2. What is an event?
+2. What is an event?<br>
+   Event happen when the user/browser does something to the page.
+When that happens, you can further do something to html elements by using js. <br>

-3. What is an event listener?
+3. What is an event listener?<br>
+   Event listener is a js method that can be attached to the element.
+When indicated event happens, event handling code executes. <br>

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array?<br>
+   NodeList is an array-like list of objects, but it's not exactly an array and doesn't have array functionality (except length).
+In order to use other array methods, we convert it into an array.<br>

-5. What is a component?
+5. What is a component?<br>
+   Component is a reusable piece of code.<br>
 ### Git Set up

 * [x] Fork the project into your GitHub user account